BobKuczewski/CardIAC/README.md

 Now that the computer has "fetched" the next instruction ("252") it's time to execute it.
-Following the flow diagram out the left side of the "INSTRUCTION REGISTER" we find that we must again move the bug ahead one cell.
+Following the flow diagram out the left side of the "INSTRUCTION REGISTER" we find that we must again (as always) move the bug ahead one cell.
 So click the small "hole" on Memory Cell 04 to advance the bug.
 Then follow the flow diagram up to the top where it says "ADD CONTENTS OF CELL 52 INTO ACCUMULATOR".
 Since the value in cell 52 is "28" and the value in the ACUMULATOR is "14", the sum of those should be 42.
 Of course a real computer would do that addition for us, and there is probably a way to make an adding machine out of cardboard (similar to a slide rule).
-But CardIAC demonstrates the floa and processing of instructions ... and leaves the math up to us.
+But CardIAC demonstrates the flow and processing of instructions ... and leaves the math up to us.
 So we need to put "42" into the ACCUMULATOR.
 Once again click on the ACCUMULATOR and enter "42" in the pop-up dialog, and click OK.